-Following the May election for Parish Councillors, there is still one vacancy for for Parish Councillor in the ward of Harbertonford and as of the 12th November 2019, there is also a vacancy for a Parish Councillor in the ward of Harberton.
-The Parish Council would like to fill by co-option at the meeting of 10th September 2019.
+Following the May election for Parish Councillors, there is still one vacancy for a Parish Councillor in the ward of Harbertonford and as of the 12th November 2019, there is also a vacancy for a Parish Councillor in the ward of Harberton.
+The Parish Council would like to fill both places by co-option as soon as possible.

 No special qualification is required to be a councillor, indeed it is important that all sorts of people serve as councillors to give good representation of the community.
 Training for new councillors is also available to help assist with understanding the responsibilities of the role.